schierlm/BibleMultiConverter/README.md

   at the end of the book will also be filled with `-`, and extra books will be merged with the previous book.

+- In some cases, the total verses of a book would follow an existing versification exactly, except that the chapter boundaries are moved.
+There are two options how this can be handled: either add a `#` sign to the `verseschema=` option (like `verseschema=#<name>@<dbname>`), which means that the export will still follow the verse schema exactly, only that in case a book contains both gaps (empty verses) and merged verses, verse content gets shifted to keep every verse separate (adding real verse numbers to the beginning of the verse text).
+Another option exploits an implementation detail in Accordance 13: In some cases, it is possible to import for a versification in case the total verse number matches but not the chapter boundaries (e.g if a versification has chapters with 13 and 9 verses, and the bible has 12 and 10 verses, it imports fine).
+To allow that kind of verse number tweaking,  you can give a `verseschemashift=<nbr>` option, where `<nbr>` is the number of verses that may be added/removed from a single chapter.
+In case a chapter has gaps at the end of one chapter and merged verses at the end of another chapter, the verse schema is tweaked accordingly.
+If you want to see when this happens, add a `+` to the beginning of the number.

 The usual workflow when using custom versifications is as follow

 1. Identify which versification formats you may want to use (or export all